mosaicml/composer/docker/README.md

 <!-- END_PYTORCH_BUILD_MATRIX -->

 **Note**: The `mosaicml/pytorch:latest`, `mosaicml/pytorch:latest_cpu`,`mosaicml/pytorch_vision:latest` and `mosaicml/pytorch_vision:latest_cpu`
-images will always point to the stable versin of PyTorch which we have battle tested and recommend for production use.
+images will always point to the stable version of PyTorch which we have battle tested and recommend for production use.
 The `latest` label may not point to an image with the most recent release of PyTorch, however we do update our images frequently so that newer versions can be proven out.

 **Note**: Only the images listed in the table above are maintained.
 All other images in the DockerHub repository have been deprecated and are kept for legacy support.
-Legacy images might be cleaned up without notice.
+Legacy images might be cleaned up without notice so it's best to migrate to the latest image or re-tag and maintain a private copy if you wish to continue using legacy images.

 ## Pulling Images